AbleOpus/TcpInteract/README.md

 In essence, no publisher needs to be defined, the publisher is the “Pusher” property defined in both the ServerBase and ClientSideClient classes.
 The publisher was initially a singleton but this would introduce problems when the server is implemented in the same application as the client-side client.

 ## The Projects
-The solution consists of five projects: the class library, a demo client, demo server, a unit test, and a library which contains shared types to be used by the demo server and client.
+The solution consists of six projects: the class library, a demo client, demo server, a unit test, a WinForms lib, and a library which contains shared types to be used by the demo server and client.
 They demonstrate the typical usage of a simple networking library.
 They provide a simple chat environment.
 The demo client streams the client’s cursor position to all other clients every 100 milliseconds.
-This demonstrates the (supposed) robustness of the library (Clients should be able to send and receive around connecting and disconnecting without raising any exceptions).
+This demonstrates the robustness of the library (Clients should be able to send and receive around connecting and disconnecting without raising any exceptions).
 The demo client is also capable of sending a screenshot to another client.
 This demonstrates the “receive past buffer size” capability.
-The demo client has a button that forcibly disposes of its socket, to further demonstrate the robustness of the library.
+The demo client has a button that forcibly disposes of its socket, to demostrate how the server polls connections.
 The demo client and server run on port 2059.
 To use these apps remotely, port 2059 must be forwarded.

 ## The Shared Library
 To properly use TcpInteract, create a class library with shared types and commands (like the DemoShared project).
 This allows 3rd party types to be easily serialized and deserialized in both the client and server.
 It also allows the commands used by the server and client to be consistent.
+Of course, the server and client implementations can be in the same project, but this is usually not the case.
 TcpInteract uses built-in binary serialization for its predefined content datatypes (datatypes such as LoginContent which provides a login notification).
 Note, “content datatypes” will refer to datatypes that instantiate data that is sent from the client to the server and vice versa.
 The library provides abstractions to use the same serialization with user-defined datatypes.
 The base content datatypes names are postfixed with the text “Content”, for consistency, considering doing the same with consumer datatypes.
 Begin by defining datatypes in a shared library.
 To fully leverage the abstraction, derive the content types from Serializable<T> and mark the type as serializable.

 ```C#
 /// <summary>